 They say you get better as you get older.
-Wiser, kinder… Really, you just get “er,” though.
+Wiser, kinder… Really, you just get er-er, though.
 You become more of what your heart desires.
 It’s like that song that becomes stuck in your head.
 Even though they say you can get it out by singing it or listening to it, most times, it just gets more stuck.

 I’ve always had trouble being myself.
 It can take on so many forms.
 I can be a jerk because I don’t want you to know how much I care.
 I can be arrogant because I know how small I am in the scope of things.
 It gets really bad when I’m convinced I’m going to screw something up.
 I’m torn between doing anything to get out of a scenario in which I’m terrified to fail, and doing everything I can to keep what I have because of how much value I place on those things.
 This fear can keep me stuck in a kind of limbo—I don’t quite act like myself, yet I don’t quite hide myself.

-The question I always come back to is simple: which is worse–being myself and living with my failures that naturally come with that, or sacrificing everything that makes me marginally unique for the sake of not making things worse?
+The question I always come back to is simple: which is worse—being myself and living with my failures that naturally come with that, or sacrificing everything that makes me marginally unique for the sake of not making things worse?
 And regardless of which option my mind chooses, will my heart let me get by with that?
 Here’s an example.
-I have people in my life who expect/want me to do brainy things with my career.
-“You should be a mathematician, or design computer applications.”
+I have people in my life who expect me to do brainy things with my career.
+“You should be a mathematician or design computer applications.”
 Yeah, that’s nice.
 I’m a nerdy guy.
 I could probably do it.
-Thing is, I have no desire to do so, nor am I convinced that I’d be utilizing my full potential.
+The thing is, I have no desire to do so, nor am I convinced that I’d be utilizing my full potential.
 I’d be missing something.
 However, I’m pursuing a career in music.
 Why?
 Because that’s where my passion lies, and that’s where I believe I can be the most effective and do the most good.
 I have my reasons for that.

 What if, however, I didn’t pursue a career in music?
 What If I chose computers or math?
 Well, there wouldn’t be anything wrong with that besides a few things: 1) I’d be defying my conscience, 2) I’d be defying God’s calling for me, 3) I’m not the same person when I’m pursuing the head over the heart, caught more in perfectionism than love.